Show visitors you're trustworthy and authentic.

 To install an SSL certificate on Parallels Plesk Panel, cPanel and Microsoft IIS, please look here.

-When you’ve got an SSL certificate protecting your site, your customers can rest assured that the information they enter on any secured page is encrypted.
+An SSL certificate on your site instills trust in your visitors and keeps user data secure, verifies ownership of your website, and prevents attackers from creating a false version of your site.
+When you have an SSL certificate protecting your site, your customers can rest assured that the information they enter on any secured page is encrypted.
 GoDaddy makes it easy to install your certificate and protect sensitive customer data on your site.

 For even more information on SSL certificates, check out this help article.